KorrAudio/beta_KorrAudio/README.md

 numpy: This library is used to perform numerical calculations on audio data.
 PySimpleGUI: This library is used to create the graphical interface.
 matplotlib: This library is used to display audio graphics.
-tinytag: Tis library is used for reading music meta data
+tinytag: This library is used for reading music meta data
 ```
 Screenshot
 ---------------------